mdciotti/QuickHAC-mockups/README.md

 ## Usage

 Open up `dist/index.html` in Chrome.
+Everything should run fine, no need to build anything.
+If you make any modifications to the styles or templates, however, you'll have to rebuild.

 To build scripts, run `make scripts`.